7 eCommerce Frameworks and Roles in Shaping Online Retail Experiences

 With a notable focus on enterprise eCommerce, BigCommerce lives up to its name.

-It’s a SaaS framework that can also be used as a headless option, making it more flexible in terms of whom it’s suited for, despite the emphasis on larger companies.
+It’s a SaaS framework that can also be used as a headless option, making it more flexible in terms of its suitability for different companies despite its emphasis on larger ones.

 BigCommerce’s pricing kicks in after an initial 15-day free trial period.
 At that point, you can pay as little as $39 per month--or as much as $399 in monthly fees.